vygr/ChrysaLisp/docs/NUMERICS.md

 These are a floating point number format.
 The VP class, `class/real/`, holds a real value in the `num_value` field.
 Not IEEE, but a compromise format for fast operations on integer only machines.
-They are a `32.32` mantisa.exp format.
+They are a `32.32` mantissa.exp format.

 Zero is represented as integer 0, and negative and positive numbers pass the same tests as integers do.